SUBSCRIBE TO BAKECLUB!

 • Making your dough in a food processor

-• Recipes included: Cinnamon Palmiers, Apple and Raisin Turnovers, Lamb and Harissa Sausage Rolls, Vanilla Slice, Eggplant Galette with Roasted Capsicum and Walnut Sauce, White Peach and Basil Mille Feuille, and Mushroom and Leek Pithiviers
+• Recipes included: Cinnamon Palmiers, Apple and Raisin Turnovers, Lamb and Harissa Sausage Rolls, Eggplant Galette with Roasted Capsicum and Walnut Sauce and White Peach and Basil Mille Feuille

 There is no comparison between commercially made and homemade puff pastry.
 What seems so exotic and unattainable is made absolutely possible by Anneka's expert and easily mastered explanation and demonstration and support.
 Do the course and access a whole range of recipes you have always lusted over but thought you had to be a qualified pastry chef to attempt.
 You will be that pastry chef!